QCaudron/psrg_qso_party/index.md

 ## Example exchange

+This is a minimal contact, which includes the required name, RS(T), and grid square exchange.
+Feel free to chat about anything and everything !

 - **Station 1** : CQ PSRG, CQ PSRG.
 This is K7DRQ, calling CQ PSRG.
 - **Station 2** : K7DRQ, this is KI7RMU.
 - **Station 1** : KI7RMU, this is K7DRQ.
 You’re coming in loud and clear, you’re a 5 by 9.
 My name is Quentin, and I’m located in CN87sg.
-Back to you KI7RMU.
+Back to you, KI7RMU.
 - **Station 2** : Hi Quentin, I’m Jack.
 You’re a little in the noise, you’re probably 3 by 5.
 My grid square is CN87uq.
 How do you copy ?
 - **Station 1** : Thanks Jack, full copy.
 Thanks for the contact, and 73 !
 KI7RMU, this is K7DRQ.
 - **Station 2** : Sounds good !
 Wishing you 73, K7DRQ, from KI7RMU.
 I’ll be clear.